-FIFA’s global club competition has been expanded for the 21st edition, which will be played next year.
+FIFA’s global club competition has been expanded for the 21st edition, which will be played in June and July this year.

-So far, 30 of the teams taking part have already been decided, of which Chelsea were one of the first, thanks to our triumph in the 2021 UEFA Champions League.
+Chelsea were one of the first teams to secure their place in the competition, thanks to our triumph in the 2021 UEFA Champions League.
 All six regional confederations will be represented as 32 clubs compete across 63 matches in 12 cities for the right to add global glory to continental success.

 When is the FIFA Club World Cup?